-By keeping abreast of current trends, technologies and tastes gives me an edge over most, and is perhaps why many want to engage my extremely broad skillset since I can truly undertake whatever a brief requires, easily slotting into any role, happily working as a Production Designer, Set Designer, Art Director, Set Decorator, Stylist or Creative Consultant.
+Keeping abreast of current trends, technologies and tastes give me an edge over most and is perhaps why many want to engage my extremely broad skillset since I can truly undertake whatever a brief requires, easily slotting into any role, happily working as a Production Designer, Set Designer, Art Director, Set Decorator, Stylist or Creative Consultant.

 Having a natural ability to adapt and multi-task in this way has proved to be a valued asset for clients, especially as this also brings a wealth of past production knowledge and artistic insight that allows me to approach any project today always from a fresh perspective.

 It has always been important to continue challenging myself and explore new, relevant creative production processes which might enhance future projects.
-In the past this led to being one of the first to work with the company who introduced Motion Capture to this country and more recently have gained a qualified understanding of designing for Virtual, Augmented and Mixed Reality immersive experiences.
+In the past, this led to being one of the first to work with the company that introduced Motion Capture to this country and more recently have gained a qualified understanding of designing for Virtual, Augmented and Mixed Reality immersive experiences.

 Other Professional pursuits:

-Over the last decade I have pursued a very different line of work which has always been of personal interest.
-By keeping a hand in a few design projects in the past 10 years has allowed me to explore the world of production development, setting up companies North of Watford and High5TV to formulate relevant programme ideas for potential exploitation.
+Over the last decade, I have pursued a very different line of work which has always been of personal interest.
+Keeping a hand in a few design projects in the past 10 years has allowed me to explore the world of production development, setting up companies North of Watford and High5TV to formulate relevant programme ideas for potential exploitation.